jmcdr/newfile/README.md

 # newfile
-Simple Visual Basic Script to create a new txt file with a custom name
+Simple Visual Basic Script to create a new text file with a custom name